CognitiveBuild/Chatbot/docs/DOCKER.md

 Before start, install the Docker for this practice, see the references [here](https://www.docker.com/community-edition#/download) about how to install the Docker for different platforms.

-**After installing the Docker, make sure the Docker service is up and running.**

 #### Install Docker on Windows 10

 Below is the guide especially for `Windows 10` as the `macOS` one is very easy and straightforward: